exonum/exonum-doc/src/get-started/java-binding.md

   into the next block, they take the message from the transaction pool and convert it into an executable transaction, and [execute](#transaction-execution) it.
-8. When all transaction in the block are executed, all changes are atomically applied to the database state and a new block is committed.
+8. When all transactions in the block are executed, all changes are atomically applied to the database state and a new block is committed.

 The transaction messages are preserved in the database regardless of